coralproject/sponge/README.md

 Strategies are json configuration files that contain all the information Sponge needs to get data from a source, translate it to the coral schema and send it to the service layer.

 The strategy spec is still not complete.
-[Here's the living example](https://github.com/coralproject/sponge/blob/master/strategy/strategy.json.example)
+You can read this [living example](https://github.com/coralproject/sponge/blob/master/strategy/strategy.json.example) or [more information on Strategies](https://github.com/coralproject/sponge/tree/master/pkg/strategy).

 ## Code of conduct